TaraEsmaeilbeig/Submodular-Optimization/README.md

-# Submodular Optimization for positioning of Reconfigurable Intelligent Surfaces (RIS)
+# Submodular Optimization for positioning of Reconfigurable Intelligent Surfaces (RIS).
-Submodular Optimization for Placement of Intelligent Reflecting Surfaces in  sensing systems The methods in for  the paper https://scholar.google.com/citations?view_op=view_citation&hl=en&user=18qBxBkAAAAJ&sortby=pubdate&citation_for_view=18qBxBkAAAAJ:hC7cP41nSMkC is implemented.
+The methods in for  the paper https://scholar.google.com/citations?view_op=view_citation&hl=en&user=18qBxBkAAAAJ&sortby=pubdate&citation_for_view=18qBxBkAAAAJ:hC7cP41nSMkC is implemented.
 If you use the code please cite our paper:

 @article{esmaeilbeig2023submodular,